antoinehabis/torch_contour/README.md

 This library contains 3 pytorch non trainable layers for performing the differentiable operations of :

 1. Contour to mask
 2. Contour to distance map.
 3. Draw contour.
+4. Contour to isolines
-4. Smooth contour
+5. Smooth contour

 It can therefore be used to transform a polygon into a binary mask/distance map/ drawn contour in a completely differentiable way.\